U.S. flag

 Disease or Syndrome

-X-linked recessive hypophosphatemic rickets is a form of X-linked hypercalciuric nephrolithiasis, which comprises a group of disorders characterized by proximal renal tubular reabsorptive failure, hypercalciuria, nephrocalcinosis, and renal insufficiency.
+X-linked recessive hypophosphatemic rickets (XLHRR) is a form of X-linked hypercalciuric nephrolithiasis, which comprises a group of disorders characterized by proximal renal tubular reabsorptive failure, hypercalciuria, nephrocalcinosis, and renal insufficiency.
 These disorders have also been referred to as the 'Dent disease complex' (Scheinman, 1998; Gambaro et al., 2004).
 For a general discussion of Dent disease, see 300009.

 Dent disease type 1